Empowerment

 Housing Supports

-The Youth Homelessness Demonstration Program (YHDP) provides coaching and human services navigation support to individuals 24 years old or younger, who are currently experiencing homelessness, at imminent risk of homelessness, or are fleeing violence towards themselves or family members.
+The Youth Homelessness Demonstration Program (YHDP) provides coaching and housing navigation support to individuals 24 years old or younger, who are currently experiencing homelessness, at imminent risk of homelessness, or are fleeing violence towards themselves or family members.
 The overall goal of the program is to reduce the number of young adults experiencing homelessness in Lincoln, NE.

 Coaching: Young adults work with HUB staff to identify their unique goals, develop skills, and access needed support and plans to achieve the desired outcomes.
 Young adults who are working with a coach will be connected to support and resources to address their individualized needs in obtaining and maintaining permanent housing.